Every day is different in children’s hospice care

 Children with life-limiting conditions are living longer but often with increased medical complexity which requires skilled, intense and often continuous care.
 This doesn’t mean, however, that they should be missing out on the fun, adventure and freedom so treasured in childhood.

-“We’re in the ‘yes’ business,” says Sharon Wheeler, Head of Clinical Services at Chestnut Tree House.
+“We’re in the ‘yes’ business,” says Sharon Wheeler, Associate Director of Children’s Services at Chestnut Tree House.
 “Our team combines the best of both worlds for the families we support.
-We’ve got expert care on hand to help families – often in their own homes – whether that is medical support, or advice and care from our social work team, or end-of-life care.
+We’ve got expert care on hand to help families whether that is medical support, or advice and care from our social work team, or end-of-life care.
 But we also have the most energetic and creative activities team you can imagine.
 If a child or young person says they want to do something, we usually find a way.”

 During the summer, the team has a packed schedule of activities for its families.
-From wheelchair accessible bike rides to a Wild West party, a sibling camp-out to its very own music festival – Chestival – there is something for everyone, and all delivered with the support of their expert care.
+From wheelchair accessible bike rides to a Paddington bear afternoon tea party, zoo visits to our very own music festival – Chestival – there is something for everyone, and all delivered with the support of their expert care.
 The team has been adding more activities across its catchment too, including brunches for parents and hospital visits for those on longer stays unable to join in-house activities.

 But of course, the care team is also a specialist in end-of-life care and supports many families – including those who have experienced an unexpected death.

-Late last year, Chestnut Tree House launched its new COAST service – a specialist paediatric palliative care team based at the hospice focused on reaching more families in Sussex whose circumstances might make it difficult for them to get the right support for their child at end of life.
+In late 2024, Chestnut Tree House launched COAST – a specialist paediatric palliative care team.
+Based at the hospice, they are focused on reaching more families in Sussex whose circumstances might make it difficult for them to get the right support for their child at end of life.
 It’s the first service of its kind in Sussex.

 “We believe that dignity of care means empowering children and families to choose where they spend their final days.
 If home is the best place for them, they need to be able to get the right support,” Sharon said.
 “You only have one chance to get the end of life right – and we believe this service will transform the experience of many families.
-COAST is small at the moment, but we hope to be able to grow it in time so we can be there for even more families.”
+COAST is small at the moment, but are going to grow it in 2026 so we can be there for even more families.”

-Chestnut Tree House has cared for more than 1,100 children since it opened in 2003 and each year has approximately 300 children and young people on its caseload.
-In the last financial year, 224 children and young people received a visit from our Community Nursing Team.
-“The cost of providing all of Chestnut Tree House’s care services is almost £6 million a year, with only 21% of this coming from government funding,” Sharon said.
-“We’re supportive of Together for Short Lives’ call for a full review into the way children’s palliative care is planned and funded in England.
-We see firsthand every day the incredible impact of specialist palliative care and want this to be available for all families, no matter where they live.”
+Chestnut Tree House has cared for more than 1,486 children since it opened in 2003 and each year has approximately 300 children and young people on its caseload.
+“The cost of providing all of Chestnut Tree House’s care services is almost £9 million a year, with less than a tenth of this coming from government funding,” Sharon said.
+“Children’s hospices bring precious moments of happiness to families of children living with serious illness.
+But they’re under real funding pressure: without more support, they can’t provide all the care families rely on.
+We see first hand every day the incredible impact of specialist palliative care and want this to be available for all families, no matter where they live.”